Bailey Wright

-Bailey Colin Wright (born 28 July 1992) is an Australian professional footballer who plays for EFL Championship club Rotherham United, on loan from Sunderland, and the Australia national team.
+Bailey Colin Wright (born 28 July 1992) is an Australian professional footballer player who plays either as a centre-back or full-back for Singapore Premier League club Lion City Sailors and the Australia national team.

-Wright has played his entire senior career in England, with Preston North End, Bristol City and Sunderland.
+Before moving to Lion City Sailors, Wright played his entire senior career in England, with Preston North End, Bristol City and Sunderland.

-He has played 24 times for Australia and was selected for Australia's 23-man squad for the 2014 FIFA World Cup in Brazil.
+He was selected for Australia's 23-man squad for the 2014 FIFA World Cup in Brazil and 26-man squad for the 2022 FIFA World Cup in Qatar.

 Club career

+Early career

 Wright spent his formative years at Langwarrin, before playing a season each with Mornington and Dandenong Thunder.
 He was identified as a promising talent, eventually earning selection for the Victorian state team in 2007.
 He honed his skills further with the Victorian Institute of Sport in 2008, returning to Langwarrin in 2009 where he made several senior league appearances, before moving overseas in July 2009, signing a two-year scholarship with Preston North End after a protracted clearance saga.

 Preston North End

 In his first season with Preston North End, Wright played predominantly as a centre-half for the reserves and under-18 teams, but was eventually called up to the senior squad in April, sitting on the bench for the club's fixture away to Coventry City.
 He commenced the 2010–11 season with his debut senior appearance in the first round of the League Cup, playing the full 90 minutes in the Lilywhites' 5–0 win against Stockport County.
 On 13 December 2010, Wright was handed a two-and-a-half-year professional contract.

 Wright made his league debut for Preston on 5 March 2011 against Norwich City.
 He scored his first professional goal for Preston on 7 April 2012 against MK Dons.

-Wright was voted Young Player of the Year of Preston North End for the 2012–13 season.
+Wright was voted 'Young Player of the Year' of Preston North End for the 2012–13 season.
 On 1 May 2013, he was handed a new two-year contract, with the option of staying at Preston North End for another year.

 Wright won promotion via the play-Offs with Preston in 2015, defeating Swindon Town 4–0 at Wembley on 24 May 2015.

 Bristol City

 On 6 January 2017, it was announced that Wright joined Bristol City for an undisclosed fee, signing a 2 1/2-year contract.
 On 7 January 2017, he made his debut in the FA Cup third round tie against Fleetwood Town.
 He scored his first goal for Bristol City in a 1–1 draw with Norwich City on 7 March 2017.
-At the start of the 2017–18 season, Wright was named Bristol City captain.
+At the start of the 2017–18 season, Wright was named as Bristol City captain.

-Wright featured as Bristol City reached the semi finals of the 2017–18 EFL Cup with wins over Premier League opponents Watford, Stoke City, Crystal Palace and Manchester United.
+Wright featured as Bristol City reached the semi-finals of the 2017–18 EFL Cup with wins over Premier League opponents Watford, Stoke City, Crystal Palace and Manchester United.
 Wright played as City lost in the semi-final tie against Premier League leaders Manchester City.
 Wright was released by Bristol City at the end of his contract in July 2020.